andreasdijkman/oracle-systemd-scripts/README.md

 ## Testing
 I've tried to incorporate as much debugging and error-catching as possible but I can't catch everything.
 If you encounter some problems, please share it here, it always helps.
 Also if you see room for improvement, please share your thoughts.

-I tested this on Oracle Linux 7.6+ with Oracle 12.2 and newer.
+I tested this on Oracle Linux 7.6+ with Oracle 12.2+ and on Oracle Linux 8.3+ with Oracle 19.

-## Known issues ##
-A known issue is the parsing of `/etc/oratab`.
-This happens once at startup of the service (and usually the system) and read into memory.
-Changes during the running of the services aren't read into memory.
-So if you add a database to `/etc/oratab`, this database isn't automatically stopped at shutdown or reboot of the system.
-Also changes in entries aren't reflected, for example changing the startup flag from N to Y for a database.
-This is work in progress.

 ## Contributing ##
 Please feel free to alter, enhance or debug the script, but please share your changes.